Amsterdam-Internships/Point_Cloud_Multi-Scale_Object-Based_Augmentation/README.md

 <p align="center"> <img src="https://i.ibb.co/rMLmcV6/moba.png" width="800%"> </p>

-Besides the code for MOBA, this repository contains modified Tensorflow implementations of [RandLANet](http://arxiv.org/abs/1911.11236), [SCFNet](https://ieeexplore.ieee.org/document/9577763) and [RandLA-Net with CGA](https://openaccess.thecvf.com/content/CVPR2021/html/Lu_CGA-Net_Category_Guided_Aggregation_for_Point_Cloud_Semantic_Segmentation_CVPR_2021_paper.html) to test MOBA and compare MOBA to benchmark augmentation methods.
-Furhtermore, this repository is designed to support the 3D Point Cloud licensed to City of Amsterdam, but can be used for other point cloud datasets as well.
+Besides the code for MOBA, this repository contains modified Tensorflow implementations of [RandLANet](http://arxiv.org/abs/1911.11236), [SCFNet](https://ieeexplore.ieee.org/document/9577763) and [CGA-Net](https://openaccess.thecvf.com/content/CVPR2021/html/Lu_CGA-Net_Category_Guided_Aggregation_for_Point_Cloud_Semantic_Segmentation_CVPR_2021_paper.html) to test MOBA and compare MOBA to benchmark augmentation methods.
+Furhtermore, this repository is designed to support the 3D Point Cloud licensed to City of Amsterdam, but can be used for other .laz/las point cloud datasets as well.

 Thesis can be found [here](https://scripties.uba.uva.nl/search?id=record_49892).